Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

 \section{Model for emissions reduction of geographic load shifting}

-Our aim is to model the reduction in overall data centre emissions resulting from shifting work from a data centre in a high-emission region to one in a low-emission region.
 The model is not grid-aware: it assumes that there is sufficient power in the target region to power the data centre at full capacity.
 This is not a fundamental restriction as the available power is only one of the factors that determine the available capacity at the target site.
 As reduced power availability means less compute capacity, we can model power availability through the load of the data centre; reduced availability of renewables can be modelled through the CI.

-The model is conceptually simple: there are only two different types of sites; we compute the embodied carbon emissions and operational emissions for each site (end-of-life emissions can be ignored, see e.g. \cite{schneider2023,whitehead2015LCA}) assuming that the sites are identical in specification (so we have twin data centres).
+The model is conceptually simple: there are only two different types of sites (``high-emission'' and ``low-emission''); we compute the embodied carbon emissions and operational emissions for each site (end-of-life emissions can be ignored, see e.g. \cite{schneider2023,whitehead2015LCA}) assuming that the sites are identical in specification (so we have twin data centres in different locations).
 The embodied carbon and the operational emissions are calculated using our LCA model \cite{vanderbauwhede2025lifecycleanalysisemissions}.
 Embodied carbon depends on the manufacturing process; operational emissions are based on the power consumption, and the electricity generation carbon intensity of the regions.

 We further specify the load of the data centre and the idle power consumption factor, so that we can estimate the power consumption for less than full load.
 With these parameters, we can calculate the baseline emissions.
 We also specify which fraction of the work can be moved for which fraction of the time and finally add a factor for the overhead caused by moving the work.